 Rathbone was elected to the executive committee of the NUWSS and led the opposition to the decision in 1912 to advise all members to campaign for the Labour Party in the general election.
 The following year she published her first book, The Condition of Widows under the Poor Law (1913).

 During the First World War Rathbone established a committee to look into poverty in Britain.
-Members included H. N. Brailsford, Maude Royden, Kathleen Courtney, Emile Burns and Mary Stocks.
+Members included Henry N. Brailsford, Maude Royden, Kathleen Courtney, Mary Stocks and Emile Burns.
 In 1917 the Family Endowment Committee published Equal Pay and the Family.
-A Proposal for the National Endowment of Motherhood.
+A Proposal for the National Endowment of Motherhood (1917).
 In the pamphlet Rathbone and her colleagues argued for the introduction of family allowances.

-On the resignation of Millicent Fawcett in 1919, Rathbone became president of the NUWSS.
+On the resignation of Millicent Fawcett in March 1919, Rathbone became president of the National Union for Equal Citizenship.
 She continued to campaign for social reform and in 1925 published her important book, The Disinherited Family.
 The following year the introduction of family allowances became a policy of the Independent Labour Party.
 However, the idea was rejected by the three major political parties.

 In 1929 Rathbone was elected to the House of Commons as the Independent Member for the Combined British Universities.
 Over the next few years she campaigned against female circumcision in Africa, child marriage in India and forced marriage in Palestine.
 This included the publication of the book, Child Marriage: The Indian Minotaur (1934).